stefanprodan/swarm-gcp-faas/README.md

 When removing a manager, Terraform will execute `docker swarm leave --force` before destroying the resource, this could break the cluster if there aren't enough managers left to maintain a quorum.

-### Weave Scope setup
+### Weave Cloud setup

-Now that you have a Docker Swarm cluster up and running you can start monitoring it with Weave Scope.
+Now that you have a Docker Swarm cluster up and running you can start monitoring it with Weave Cloud.
 You'll need a Weave Could service token, if you don't have a Weave token go to [Weave Cloud](https://cloud.weave.works/) and sign up for a Weave Cloud account.